 \textbf{3) Bipolarity.} The score distribution must be strongly polarized, with positive and negative documents clustering distinctly at the high and low ends of the score spectrum.
 This clear separation is the primary driver of high data reduction.

 Achieving these desirable properties is challenging.
-Compared to naive text classifier, our system leverages LLM-based embeddings, offering much richer semantic information.
-However, these embeddings are static and not optimized for the specific semantic distinctions of an ad-hoc query.
-Thus, directly training a lightweight model (e.g., MLP) on these embeddings typically results in inconsistent score distributions, failing to exhibit the vital properties.
-To overcome this challenge, the model needs to discover the discriminative query-specific patterns.
-We employ a contrastive-learning-based approach, which excels at learning fine-grained, task-specific distinctions.
+While LLM-based embeddings offer rich semantics, they are static and not optimized for the specific semantic distinctions of an ad-hoc query.
+Directly training a lightweight model (e.g., MLP) on these embeddings typically yields inconsistent score distributions.
+To overcome this and derive discriminative query-specific patterns, we employ a contrastive learning-based approach, which excels at capturing fine-grained, task-specific distinctions.